Feeling discouraged at work these days?

 How to Create Your Gratitude Journal

-The first step is to decide the type of journal you want to use.
-Your journal can be a hardcover or spiral paper notebook.
-Or, you can also use word processing software or an app.
+The first step is to decide the journal you want to use.
+Your journal can be a hardcover, a spiral paper notebook, use word processing software or an app.

 Do It Now: Create Your Gratitude Hit List